 Better Battery Technology.

-We are now hand-building a prototype that should have 600 to 900 Watt-hours per kilogram of capacity.
-(600 Wh/kg is 2.4 times the capacity of leading lithium ion batteries, and we expect that in production, our battery will be less than half their cost per kilowatt-hour of capacity.)
+We are now hand-building a prototype that should have 1,000 to 2,000 Watt-hours per kilogram of capacity.
+(1,000 Wh/kg is 5 times the capacity of leading lithium ion batteries, and we expect that in production, we will always be able to undercut their cost per kilowatt-hour of capacity.)

-Early tests indicate a potential in volume production of over 1,200 Watt-hours per kilogram, which is comfortably over NASA’s 700 Watt-hours per kg estimate of the tipping point to go beyond today’s research on hybrid battery aircraft, to full battery electric commercial passenger aircraft (reference: direct communication with head of Small Business Innovation Research for the Aeronautics Division).
-The capacity may exceed 1,800 Watt-hours per kilogram within a year.
+Early tests indicate a potential in mass production of over 5,000 Watt-hours per kilogram, which is far above NASA’s 700 Watt-hours per kg estimate of the tipping point to go beyond today’s research on hybrid battery aircraft, to full battery electric commercial passenger aircraft (reference: direct communication with head of Small Business Innovation Research for the Aeronautics Division).
+The capacity may exceed 4,000 Watt-hours per kilogram within a year.

 [The chart to the right is no longer current & being updated.]
 If it’s good enough for aircraft, it will work for light-, medium- and heavy-duty land and sea vehicles.
 It will also work for stationary applications, including providing intermittent renewable-source electricity on demand for smart micro-grids and giant grids, wind and solar farms, residential and commercial rooftop (and canopy) solar, and charging the world’s vehicles at night with energy stored during the day.

 Technical performance is valuable; it takes long cycle life, safety, abundant materials, and low cost to make it revolutionary.
 Here is how our battery technology stacks up:

-We will use a mature, high-volume, very low-cost mass fabrication system to fabricate the electrodes and solid-state electrolytes.
-We expect to be able to sell for under $100 per kWh of battery capacity, at full volume production – well over 200 Gigawatt-hours (200 million kWh) per year, per plant.
+The ceramic tile factory is a mature, high-volume, very low-cost mass fabrication system for the electrodes and (when we get there) solid electrolytes.
+We expect to be able to sell for under $100 per kWh of battery capacity, at full volume production – 650-700 Gigawatt-hours (650-700 million kWh) per year, per plant.
 [The chart below is no longer current & being updated.]